charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 ## Refactor

-The following classes should exist:
+The following React classes should exist in **client/src**.
+Beneath each module name I add a few comments and/or the endpoints the module calls:

 - App.js
   - Links together the modules listed below in its render method
   - It does nothing else
-- ElfHeader
+- CreateAssociate.js
-  - Show the Title and your name
-- CreateAssociate.js: Creating instances, associate Elastic IP
-  - Much or all of your state will be maintained in this file.
   - /create-standard
   - /create-educate
   - /associate-elastic-ip
+  - Maintains quite a bit of state.
+- ElfHeader.js
+  - Show the Title and your name
+- RunLocal.js
+  - /copy-get-started
+- RunRemote.js
+  - /run-get-started
+  - /run-ubuntu-setup
-- Tools
+- Tools.js
   - /get-instance-status
   - /reboot-instance
   - /remove-known-hosts
-- RunLocal
-  - /copy-get-started
-- RunRemote
-  - /run-get-started
-  - /run-ubuntu-setup

 The URLs shown above, are not necessarily complete.
 I'm just giving  you enough information so you can see which URL goes in which file.